 We had a wonderful time filming and photographing these cows, since they are very friendly and curious.
 Here is Skinny looking at the camera.
 Her name is really May Belle, but when Terri bought her, no one wanted her because she was too skinny.
 But Terri took a risk and now she’s healthy and happily 8 months pregnant.
 As is customary with dairy, all of the cows are artificially inseminated.
 Terri is a trained technician to do this on her farm.

 Terri’s herd numbers around twenty five.
 All of the cows in these photos from the field are mothers.
 The heifers (younger animals net yet pregnant) are kept in a separate area.
 They will get pregnant when they are about a year and a half.
-We had to chuckle when Terri told us that the heifers act like teenagers.
-When I was a teenager I didn’t want to be around my mother, either!
-This is Risario, who is about four months old, and on her way to being such a teenager.
+This is Risario, who is about four months old.

 Each of these cows get individual and special attention from Terri.
-Since she is so attentive to them and pets each of them daily, they are not so jittery around people and when it’s time for them to be slaughtered for beef, they will not suffer anxiety and stress from the experience.
+Since she is very attentive to them and pets each of them daily to decrease their nerves around people and, when it’s time for them to be slaughtered for beef, they will not suffer anxiety or stress.
 Here is Terri scratching Speckles’ chin!

 I took quite a liking to Reba, who was content to be cooling off her feet in the puddle.
-She was curious about me, though.
-Reba, who is four years old and about 1200 pounds, has a sad story, however.
-This will be her last year and she will become beef before this winter.
+Reba, who is four years old and about 1200 pounds, will become beef before this winter.
 Although she is rather young to be leaving the herd, Terri explained that she has an injured foot and has had a hard time calving.
-Terri treats all of her cows individually, and makes the best decisions for their welfare and quality of life.

 It was very touching to see this calf (a female) who was born just the day before!
 Her official name is “Oake Knoll Captain’s Choice” and will be a wonderful addition to Terri’s herd.
 Terri explained to us that on most dairy farms, including hers, calves are taken away from their moms at birth, mostly for sanitary purposes.
 They are “indiscriminate milkers” and will nurse from cows other than their own mothers.
 This could spread infection and disease in the herd.
 Bottle-feeding the calves also insures that they get the essential amount of colostrum, secreted by the mammary glands at birth.
 It’s very rich in essential antibodies for their health.

 We also met a bull calf who was born on September 21st.
 Terri’s son, Joseph, named him Cuddles.
 He now weighs 70 pounds, but will become veal at 300 pounds (about four months old).
 Female calves are either kept at the farm to be included in the herd, or they can be sold.
-For dairy, males calves have no usefulness, so they become veal.
-This bull calf was very sweet and loves to suck on fingers.
+For dairy, male calves have no usefulness, so they become veal.

 It’s a poignant realization that if we, as human beings, want to consume dairy, veal is a necessary byproduct.
 Terri does not crate her calves, but lets them roam freely.
 They lead happy, albeit short, lives.

-Although these animals are not pets, that doesn’t mean that we can’t cuddle them and treat them with respect, even if they are going to both give us food and be food.
-Speckles graciously accepted my hug, and I know that Terri Lawton and other farmers like her will give cows like Speckles the best possible life, even through the slaughtering process.
+Although these animals are not pets, that doesn’t mean that we can’t treat them with respect.
+I know that Terri Lawton and other farmers like her will give cows like Speckles the best possible life, even through the slaughtering process.
 And since there are so many dairy farmers in the Northeast, they need access to processing and have trouble with the slaughterhouse shortage just as other meat farmers do.